 The other guard scratched the dog behind the ears.
 “Good girl,” he said.
 “You found another one.”

 Jay stashed the cricket in the envelope for safekeeping.
 “Do you get lots of smugglers?”

 While one led the dog away, the other considered the question.
 “Crickets are only legal in Sheridan and Amsterdam, but they grow in most conditions.
 There’s no need to smuggle; people grow their own.
 But some people forget crickets in their luggage, so we confiscate them to avoid international incident.
 Centipedes are illegal everywhere and they only grow on the main island of Sheridan.
 Anyone with a centipede in their luggage is a drug-smuggler, and a devoted one.
 We catch at least one a month, but we worry some slip through.”

 The airport lobby contained a kiosk with a map of Sheridan’s three islands.
 The man in the kiosk was about thirty and rail thin, but his face was littered with laugh-lines.
-His skin was copper-bronze and his oily black hair was shoulder-length.
+His skin was copper-colored and his oily black hair was shoulder-length.
 His eager grin invited Jay’s approach.
 “Hi.
 I reserved a spot on the bird-watching tour taking off today, under Diaz-Jackson?”

 “Jadie Jackson!
 Oran dora!
 The Biggest Bird shakes hands with you.”
 The man leaned over the desk to hold Jay’s hands as if consoling him on the loss of a loved one.
 “My name is Michael.
 I will be your guide.”